siv2r/bip-frost-signing/README.md

 ### Tweaking the Threshold Public Key

-The threshold public key can be *tweaked*, which modifies the key as defined in the [Tweaking Definition](#tweaking-definition) subsection.
+The threshold public key can be *tweaked*, which modifies the key as defined in the [Tweaking Definition](#tweaking-definition) subsection.[^no-pubshare-tweaking]
 In order to apply a tweak, the Tweak Context output by *TweakCtxInit* is provided to the *ApplyTweak* algorithm with the *is_xonly_t* argument set to false for plain tweaking and true for X-only tweaking.
 The resulting Tweak Context can be used to apply another tweak with *ApplyTweak* or obtain the threshold public key with *GetXonlyPubkey* or *GetPlainPubkey*.

+[^no-pubshare-tweaking]: As opposed to MuSig2, tweaking a single participant's public share (which could be seen as the FROST equivalent to an individual public key) is not meaningful in FROST and thus unsupported.
+As a consequence, the *secnonce* need not commit to the public share (see [^secnonce-vs-bip327]).

 The purpose of supporting tweaking is to ensure compatibility with existing uses of tweaking, i.e., that the result of signing is a valid signature for the tweaked public key.
 The FROST signing algorithms take arbitrary tweaks as input but accepting arbitrary tweaks may negatively affect the security of the scheme.[^arbitrary-tweaks]